 - Oral Appliance—Custom-fit oral appliances that are worn while you sleep are an effective way to treat disorders often associated with TMJ pain, such as nighttime bruxism.
 Night guards are custom-made to your mouth.
 They can be designed to discourage and cushion clenching and grinding.
 If you snore or have sleep apnea, they can also be designed to maintain an open airway while you sleep.

 - Restorative Dental Care—If you are suffering from poor oral health, those factors can be causing or exacerbating your TMJ pain.
 It may be necessary to treat malocclusion—a bad bite.
 You may also need to replace missing teeth either through implants, dentures, or bridges, and crowns may be recommended in order to correct imbalanced biting surfaces and other issues.

 Find Relief for Your Painful Jaw

-If you are experiencing any of the symptoms discussed above, Jeffrey D. Clark, DDS, strongly encourages you to schedule an appointment at Scottsdale Dental Excellence as soon as possible.
+If you are experiencing any of the symptoms discussed above, Jeffrey D. Clark, DDS, strongly encourages you to schedule an appointment at Scottsdale Cosmetic Dentistry Excellence as soon as possible.
 Dr. Clark will perform a complete evaluation, diagnose the underlying cause, and explore your treatment options.
 Many of Dr. Clark’s patients have found relief through a custom-fit oral appliance that forces the jaw into an ideal position while sleeping.
 Call 480 585 1853 today to schedule your TMJ examination.